Fauci: US to spend $3.2B for antiviral pills for COVID-19 | Health

 The United States is devoting $3.2 billion to advance development of antiviral pills for COVID-19 and other dangerous viruses that could turn into pandemics.

-Dr. Anthony Fauci, the nation's top infectious disease expert, announced the investment during a White House briefing as part of a new “antiviral programme for pandemics” to develop drugs to address symptoms caused by potentially dangerous viruses like the coronavirus.
+Dr. Anthony Fauci, the nation's top infectious disease expert, announced the investment Thursday at a White House briefing as part of a new "antiviral program for pandemics" to develop drugs to address symptoms caused by potentially dangerous viruses like the coronavirus.
 The pills for COVID-19, which would be used to minimize symptoms after infection, are in development and could begin arriving by year's end, pending the completion of clinical trials.
-The funding will speed those clinical trials and provide additional support private sector research, development and manufacturing.
-Fauci said the new programme would invest in “accelerating things that are already in progress” for COVID-19, but also work to innovate new therapies for other viruses.
+The funding will speed those clinical trials and provide additional support to private sector research, development and manufacturing.
+Fauci said the new program would invest in "accelerating things that are already in progress" for COVID-19 but also would work to innovate new therapies for other viruses.

-“There are few treatments that exist for many of the viruses that have pandemic potential,'' said Fauci.
+"There are few treatments that exist for many of the viruses that have pandemic potential,'' he said.

+But he added, "vaccines clearly remain the centerpiece of our arsenal."
+The US has approved one antiviral drug, remdesivir, against COVID-19 and allowed emergency use of three antibody combinations that help the immune system fight the virus.
+But all the drugs have to be infused at hospitals or medical clinics, and demand has been low due to these logistical hurdles.

+The US government has been trying to raise awareness of the treatments, connecting people who test positive for COVID-19 with information about nearby providers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)